 Visually inspect the pressure regulator vent periodically for blockage by accumulated debris or insect nests, etc. Vent obstruction could result in excessive pressure causing fire or explosion, which could result in death or serious injury.
 If an obstruction exists, have the regulator serviced by a qualified service center.
+Primary 30 PSI Pressure Regulator

-Look up inside hole on underside of regulator housing to see vent screen.
+Look up inside hole on underside of primary regulator housing to see vent.